-Program has saved Ohio taxpayers more than $64 million by moving longest-waiting children out of foster care into loving, adoptive homes
+Program has saved Ohio taxpayers more than $64 million by moving longest-waiting children out of foster care into loving, permanent homes

 Columbus, Ohio — The Dave Thomas Foundation for Adoption, a national nonprofit public charity, is proud to announce that more than 1,000 children have been adopted from foster care in Ohio through its signature program, Wendy’s Wonderful Kids, in partnership with the Ohio Department of Job and Family Services (ODJFS) and adoption professionals across the state.